The definitive guide to the best men’s top coats in Australia.

 The differences between topcoats and overcoats aren’t as clear as they used to be.

 Before the rise of electrical heating, overcoats were larger and extended below the knee to accomodate fuller suits and to protect against the elements.

 Over time, however, overcoats became increasingly form fitting.
 Eventually designers combined topcoats (light wool coats cut above the knee) with overcoats, producing more modern hybrids.

-Today most topcoats in Australia are single breasted, notch lapelled, and are cut above the knee.
+Today most topcoats in Australia are single breasted, notch lapelled, and are cut above the knee (or sometimes even mid-thigh).
 This inoffensive design makes them most versatile coats available – equally at home with a pair of corduroy trousers or jeans – and stocked basically everywhere.
 The coat is similar to the classic Crombie coat except that the lapel gorge is typically lower and the fabric less heavy.
 Double breasted coats have also made a resurgence, I suspect, due to the influence of the Pitti peacock.

 Where to Buy

 You can basically find top coats everywhere so it’s important to be especially discerning.

 In terms of luxury topcoats, Masons currently have a selection by Brunello Cucinelli and Isaia which is unmatched in Australia.
 My favourite from this season’s buy is the Isaia Marshall Coat [above], made from a blend of wool and llama hair.